christophscheuch/website/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---
-I recently joined [wikifolio](https://www.wikifolio.com) as Head of Business Intelligence and Data Science.
+I am the Head of Business Intelligence and Data Science at the social trading platform [wikifolio](https://www.wikifolio.com).

 Before joining wikifolio, I graduated from the [Vienna Graduate School of Finance](https://www.vgsf.ac.at/) where my research focused on the economics of technological innovations in the financial sector.
 One of my papers shows how blockchain-based settlement introduces limits to arbitrage in cross-market trading.
 In another paper, I analyze how consumers react to the introduction of overdraft facilities through a mobile banking app.
 In my solo-authored paper, I investigate the potential of crowdfunding mechanisms to elicit demand information and improve the screening of viable projects under different valuation structures.

+In my spare time, I replicate asset pricing approaches or build visualizations for arbitrary economic stories which all eventually end up on this page.